 Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.
+Here is our guide to the best things to do in Marrakech.

 Separated from the Sahara Desert by the Atlas Mountains, Marrakech was built in 1070 as the capital of the Almoravid Empire.
 Formed from the earth, red mud buildings have given it the nickname The Red City.

-IN THIS GUIDE
+N THIS GUIDE

 THINGS TO DO IN MARRAKECH, MOROCCO

-1 – ALI BEN YOUSSEF MADRASA (MEDERSA BEN YOUSSEF)
+1. ALI BEN YOUSSEF MADRASA (MEDERSA BEN YOUSSEF)

 Following Moroccan and Andalusian architecture, the large central courtyard is breathtaking.
-A large shallow reflecting pool, cut into the beautifully tiled floor, is surrounded by ornate walls covered in zellij (mosaic tilework) and calligraphic friezes.
+A large shallow reflecting pool cut into the beautifully tiled floor is surrounded by ornate walls covered in zellij (mosaic tilework) and calligraphic friezes.

-At one end, a prayer niche is elaborately decorated in stucco (fine plaster) with carved latticed balconies above.
 The student rooms surrounding the courtyard are completely devoid of decoration adding contrast and a mystical allure to Ali Ben Youssef Madrasa.

-2 – GET LOST IN THE CENTRAL SOUKS
+2. THE CENTRAL SOUKS

 The central souks of Marrakech are open-air markets tucked into a labyrinth of laneways.
 Packed with a myriad of stalls they give the medieval medina its distinctive energy.
-Losing yourself strolling the souks is a unique lost-in-time experience, and one of the most invigorating things to do in Marrakech.

-Souk Cherratine – The leather goods souk where you can stroll the packed arcades with the aroma of leather wafting in the air.
+- Souk Cherratine – The leather goods souk where you can stroll the packed arcades with the aroma of leather wafting in the air.

-La Criée Berbère – The proud home of beautiful Berber carpets.
+- La Criée Berbère – The proud home of beautiful Berber carpets.

-3 – RAHBA KEDIMA SQUARE
+3. RAHBA KEDIMA SQUARE

 Watching the long pour from an ornate teapot held high above a tiny glass is one of our fondest memories of travelling in Morocco.

-One of the best places to soak up this tradition in Marrakech is at Café des Épices.
-Perched on the edge of buzzing Rahba Kedima Square, this lively café is surrounded by stalls and offers the perfect vantage point to watch life unfold in the medina.
+Perched on the edge of buzzing Rahba Kedima Square, this lively café is surrounded by stalls.
+It’s the perfect vantage point to watch life unfold in the medina.

-4 – THE MELLAH
+4. THE MELLAH

 The Mellah is the old Jewish Quarter of Marrakech.
 It was created by Sultan Abdallah al-Ghalib of the Saadian dynasty in 1558.
 The purpose was to provide protection to Jews fleeing persecution in the Iberian Peninsula, as required by Sharia law at the time.

-Don’t miss the Grand Bijouterie, an ornate jewellery arcade that still sells gold by the ounce.
-The palm-lined square of Place des Ferblantiers is a scenic meeting point with small souks selling spices, tin lamps and homewares.
+- Place des Ferblantiers is a scenic meeting point with small souks selling spices, tin lamps and homewares.

-5 – BAHIA PALACE
+5. BAHIA PALACE

 With a symmetrically pleasing courtyard, intricate woodwork and Italian marble, the Bahia Palace is one of the most lavish attractions in Marrakech.
-It was originally built in the 1860s then expanded and renovated with more flair and extravagance over the early 1900s.

 The grandeur of the palace is best demonstrated in the courtyards.
 Lush plants fill white-washed gardens with central fountains typical of Moorish design.
-The showpiece however is the huge Grand Courtyard with geometrical patterns stretching across an expansive marble floor surrounded by wooden galleries.

-6 – VISIT A HAMMAM
+6. VISIT A HAMMAM

-Most Moroccans attend a hammam (public steam bath) every week to cleanse the skin and purify the mind before prayer.
 As one of the 5 traditional elements in every neighbourhood alongside the mosque, school, bakery and fountain, the hammam is central to cultural and religious life in Morocco.

 Experiences can differ greatly depending on the type of hammam you visit.